nzfeng/crossword-dataset/README.md

 * If there are words with multiple derivatives and one is definitely used more often than the others, only include the commonly-used one.
 Ex.
 FIREWORKS vs. FIREWORK, VAGARIES vs. VAGARY.
 * For nouns, avoid gerunds (words that end in "-ing"), and words that end in "-ness", "-tion", "-ment", or "-ism".
 A lot of these words are in the category of "words that are technically English words but no one uses them."
 Only include these types of words if they are commonly used in everyday language.
 * Similarly, avoid nouns that end in "-er" that mean "someone who does X", and aren't really used in everyday language.
 Ex: ADVANCER, etc. Only include if they are common words or refer to commonly-known roles, ex.
 USER, COMPOSER.
 * Try not to include words/phrases that, although they are commonly used, make for boring entries.
 This is somewhat subjective, especially since boringness also depends on the cluing.
-But some examples of what not to include are legal terms and phrases, and other dry phrases pertaining to specific fields, government, bureaucracy, banking, or societal minutiae.
+But some examples of what not to include are legal terms and phrases, and other dry phrases pertaining to specific fields, government, bureaucracy, banking, and other societal minutiae.
 * Don't include full phrases if their abbreviations are more commonly used, i.e. "magnetic resonance imaging" for MRI.
 The former would be a boring entry; if entries are going to be long, they should be exciting.
 * Avoid phrases that depend on too many prepositions or conjunctions ("and", "of", "for", etc.) For shorter entries, aim to have zero "extra filler words".
 * For shorter entries, avoid two-word phrases, especially if one of the words is a preposition (ASK_IN, etc.) Only include multi-word phrases if they really do "come as a set", i.e. "BACK_OUT".
 For long entries, avoid phrases with more than 3 words.